wiredhikari/wiredhikari.github.io/content/minimint.md

 <!-- more -->

 ## Overview:

 &emsp; MiniMint is an implementation of federated e-cash written in rust.
 To make deployment easier having a Nix module allowing to easily set up a federation.
 Nix allows to write entire system configurations as a single configuration file and to reproducibly build that system.
 As such it is well-suited for security-critical applications.

--  Give masala
--  Why nix
--  Start kahani
-    -  We started with nix-shell,
-    -  Then why we needed nix build
-    -  Optimizing build times
-    -  Using docker for non nix users
-    -  isme likh kyu use kra aur pathway ki kaha se kaha gae and niche vale me bas us topic ke upar baat kr
+&emsp; We have setup `nix-shell` which included necessary tools for development and integration testing.
+Then we have `nix-build` to install minimint using a single command, currently we are using `naersk` with it, using `niv` to manage dependancies and automating the process.
+We also have setup `nix-flake` to install minimint without actually cloning the repository and pinned package versions which offer more reproducibility, we are going with `crane` as of now.
+To optimize build times we use `cachix` and it helps to cache any Nix build result and hence helps in cutting down build times.
+Also looking at various ways to optimize and cut down build times in github actions.
+Setting up a minimint module in nix-bitcoin is in progress and will be usable soon.
+For non-nix users we have made `Dockerfile` which will install nix and minimint , also it can be used for integration testing.

 ---------------------------------------------

 ## Nix expression which builds Minimint's binary outputs

 ### Nix-Shell :
 &emsp; With nix-shell, we can create virtual environments per-project.
-When you enter nix-shell, the environment and all the dependencies are ready for use.
-- has all necessary resources for development
+When you enter nix-shell, the environment and all the dependencies are ready for use.We will be able to benefit from nix's reproducibility.
+Our current nix-shell has all the necessary tools to build minimint and it saves a lot of time for developers and users to reproduce the same environment again.
-- nix-shell benefits
-- used for integration testing
 #### Porting integration tests in nix-shell
-- benefits
-- why do that
--
+&emsp; Currently integration tests are carried out from a bash script and eventually we plan to port them to nix as well, so that everything moves to nix and we avoid redundancy.

 ### Nix-Build :
-&emsp;
+&emsp; NIx-Builds -> Works on my machine, works in CI, works in production.
+Thats some superpowers of nix.
+We are using nix-build
 - to build minimint via nix
 - tools we currently use in nix build
 - benefits of nix build
 ####

 ### Niv
-&emsp;
-- why dependancy management
--
-### Setting up cachix :
-&emsp;
-- benefits of cachix
-- how did we set it up
-- current condition
--
+&emsp; We need dependancy management to handle and upgrade toolchains with ease.`niv` simplifies adding and updating dependencies in Nix projects.
+It uses a single file, `nix/sources.json`, in which it stores the data necessary for fetching and updating the packages.
+We are currently using it for `naersk` and `nixpkgs`.

 ### Nix-Flakes :
 &emsp;Flakes allow you to specify your code's dependencies in a declarative way, simply by listing them inside a flake.nix.
 Each dependency gets then pinned, that is: its commit hash gets automatically stored into a file - named flake.lock - making it easy to, say, upgrade it